hitchdev/website/content/index.md

 HitchDev is a group of self contained, heavily dogfooded python libraries - mainly used for setting up and running dev and test environments:

-Current fully documented projects:
+Fully documented general tools:

 - [StrictYAML](strictyaml) -- YAML parser and validator that parses a restricted subset of the YAML spec.
+- [Commandlib](commandlib) - invoke UNIX commands with an easy to use, pythonic API.

+Fully documented testing projects:

 - [HitchStory](hitchstory) -- StrictYAML based BDD framework.
+- [HitchRunPy](hitchrunpy) - tool to invoke and run snippets of python code.
 - [SeleniumDirector](seleniumdirector) -- declare page (CSS/ID/xpath/etc.) selectors and give them readable names which can be used in readable python code or tests.
-- [Commandlib](commandlib) - invoke UNIX commands with an easy to use, pythonic API.

 Projects that will be documented soon: